| Introduction

 no work, no job, no savings and money.
 A choice, right now, between fear

+and love.
 The eyes of fear want you to put bigger locks on your doors, buy guns,

 close yourself off.
 The eyes of love, instead, see all of us as one.